baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.6.3 - February 17, 2017 =

+- Added: Option to disable generation of PDF invoices for orders with only free products.
 - Fixed: PDF invoices not updated (with paid watermark) when order has been modified.
 - Improved: Translation files.